ismaelJimenez/finance/README.md

   # TERMS & CONDITIONS

-Quote information fetched through this module is bound by the respective quote providers terms and conditions.
+Quote information fetched through this module is bound by the quote providers terms and conditions.